tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 # INTRODUCTION

-This policy is available to access by all employees and officers of ARK Co-Living Ltd and any other interested person that may be affected by our work or activities.
+This policy is available to access by all employees and officers of GOP Co-Living Ltd and any other interested person that may be affected by our work or activities.

 Electronic copies can be provided on request.

 All employees are encouraged to fully familiarise themselves with this policy and accompanying documentation.
 Employees are required to confirm that they are aware of and understand the contents of this policy.
 If they are unsure of or do not understand any aspect, they should speak to their Manager at the earliest opportunity for clarification.

 We ensure that this policy is managed effectively by regularly monitoring the policy (at least annually) and revising when necessary.
-Revisions and amendments may be necessary to reflect legislative change, or changes that have taken place within ARK Co-Living Ltd. Employees are informed when revisions or amendments are made.
+Revisions and amendments may be necessary to reflect legislative change, or changes that have taken place within GOP Co-Living Ltd. Employees are informed when revisions or amendments are made.

-ARK Co-Living Ltd encourages all employees to inform the Management of any aspect of this policy which they consider to be inadequate, ineffective, or in any other way unsuitable; with a view to ensuring that this policy is maintained as a true working document.
+GOP Co-Living Ltd encourages all employees to inform the Management of any aspect of this policy which they consider to be inadequate, ineffective, or in any other way unsuitable; with a view to ensuring that this policy is maintained as a true working document.

-ARK Co-Living Ltd accepts that the responsibility for health, safety and welfare is ultimately with the Managing Director, and accepts the duty under law to provide a working environment that is free from danger or hazard, so far as is reasonably practicable.
+GOP Co-Living Ltd accepts that the responsibility for health, safety and welfare is ultimately with the Managing Director, and accepts the duty under law to provide a working environment that is free from danger or hazard, so far as is reasonably practicable.

 **Effective Health, Safety and Welfare management is a priority and will never be compromised for any other objectives.**

 # POLICY STATEMENT OF INTENT

-ARK Co-Living Ltd believes that the effective management of health and safety is an essential element within its overall business plan.
+GOP Co-Living Ltd believes that the effective management of health and safety is an essential element within its overall business plan.
 An effective and practical health and safety ethos is reflected in high productivity and quality standards.

 We engage the services of Rhino Safety Limited, an external Health & Safety consultancy, to provide us with expert advice, support and guidance.
 This demonstrates our commitment to the continuous monitoring and improvement of health, safety and welfare in our workplace, with a view to achieving high standards and best practices.